lunes, 6 de abril de 1992

 Es tu nombre: "un poema de amor".

-to remove a thousand fantasies on idyllic and full moon nights
+to stir a thousand fantasies on idyllic, moonlit nights—

 (Pintura del artista norteamericano Daniel Gerhartz)

-Thus impregnated I take you to my destination
+Thus impregnated I carry you to my destiny

-and with the tenderness of one of her purple flowers
+and with the tenderness of a purple flower

-You find me there, to the south, where our wealth is stolen,
+Find me there, in the south, where our wealth is stolen;

-like shells on the beaches of the fantastic islands
+like shells upon the beaches of fantastic islands,

-and I will arrive slow like a galapagos
+and I will arrive slowly, like a Galápagos tortoise,

 to leave my volcanic footprint in time.